lemon24/reader/docs/api.rst

 .. module:: reader

-This part of the documentation covers all the interfaces of reader.
+This part of the documentation covers all the interfaces of *reader*.

 Reader object
 -------------

-All of reader's functionality can be accessed through a :class:`Reader` instance.
+All of *reader*'s functionality can be accessed through a :class:`Reader` instance.

 .. todo::